 - A GP who works for a partner earns slightly less – between £55,000 and £83,000.

 - And those Locum doctors we’ve all seen from time to time – they can earn up to £200 per session (one session is equivalent to four hours).

 Which country pays the most for their doctors?

-Luxembourg is the best country that pays their doctors the highest in the world-beating American and the UK.
+Luxembourg is the best country that pays its doctors the highest in world-beating America and the UK.
 They pay Specialists Doctors: $352,300 and GPs: $278,900.

 What qualifications do I need to become a doctor?

-A starting point is at least 7 strong passes in your GCSE’s with Maths, English and Combined Science part of them.
+A starting point is at least 7 strong passes in your GCSEs with Maths, English and Combined Science parts of them.
 Any additional work experience you have can be used on your application form.
 When you apply for a course in medicine, you could be asked to take the University Clinical Aptitude Test (UCAT) or BioMedical Admissions Test (BMAT).